 For a one-to-one comparison of Indiana Department of Education (IDOE) high school classes to college courses, see the Crosswalks below.
 These also include the maximum number of credits that can be transferred per course.

 For other courses, use the Core Transfer Library (CTL), a comprehensive, continually updated list of courses that are pre-approved for transfer between all Indiana public college and university campuses.

 Early College and Dual Credit

 The Credential Finder is a tool for exploring all of the information published on the Credential Registry.
 This tool allows you to find out if the Indiana College Core is offered at your high school.
 You can also search and compare majors, certificates (e.g., Indiana College Core) licenses and more.
 Search and Compare Programs Note: more high schools are continuously being added to this list, check with your counselor to see what is offered at your school.

 Early College High School is an intensive accelerated program that collapses earning a high school diploma and one of the following in four high school years:

 - An associate degree approved by the Indiana Commission for Higher Education (ICHE).

-- The Statewide Transfer General Education Core (STGEC) (30 hours of general education coursework).
+- The Indiana College Core (formerly the STGEC) (30 hours of general education coursework).